Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 9

 Mother in her last letter seemed to fear Rod was

-going to wed Miss Hall soon & she said "I'll have
+going to wed Miss Hall soon & she said "Ill have

 no sons then.
 They will all belong to someone

-else" Poor old mum.
+else."
+Poor old mum.
 I told her the wee ones

-uninteresting letter you dear suffish & don't
+uninteresting letter you dear old rubbish so don't

 you dare say it is again.
 I have that big